microsoft/vscode-wiki/Roadmap.md

 * Reduce resource/memory consumption: what can we do to reduce and control resource consumption of helper processes
 * :runner: Continue to improve accessibility, e.g. of the terminal, of the menu bar on Windows
 * [x] Support language packs for community-contributed translation
-* :runner: Improve the Windows update experience
+* [x] Improve the Windows update experience
-* :runner: Improve serviceability by providing additional diagnostics
+* [x] Improve serviceability by providing additional diagnostics

 ### Workbench